PrefectHQ/prefect/docs/concepts/work-queues.md

 To run orchestrated deployments, you must configure at least one work queue and agent.

-To configure a work queue and agent for orchestrated flows and deployments:
+To configure a work queue and agent for orchestrated deployments:

 1. [Create a work queue](#work-queue-configuration)
 2. [Start an agent](#agent-configuration)